hanchang/manager-readme/README.md

 **Asking if you can ask a question:** just ask.
 Don’t ever drop a message in Slack asking if I have a few minutes; if you’re asking, I assume it’s important and I will make a few minutes for you.
 Leave a note about what you want to talk about in Slack and I’ll get back to you ASAP.

 **Not following process:** I aim to have things systemized and followed.
-This may occasionally be either overboard or inadequate from what we actually need as a team.
-Please push back when you think either case is true.
-Mainly this manifests in not updating Trello tickets or Github PRs.
+We use a very lightweight process (Kanban) to give us the agility to quickly adapt to the fast pace of change in the crypto markets, so the overhead of following process should be relatively minor.
+Mainly this manifests in not updating Trello tickets / Github PRs / documentation.
+Documentation just needs to be enough to provide a brief overview of the problem, proposed solutions, and the rationale for the selected solution; oftentimes a link to a relevant Slack discussion or a comment in the codebase will suffice, the important part is just being able to reference information in order to not need to rely on memory alone or spend a bunch of time and effort in searching for the old context.